While I’m an advocate of running PC games at the highest settings possible, I like to know I’m getting those speeds for the right price.

 Gaming performance

-Gamers can already enjoy the best performance using higher-tiered DDR4 sticks, as long as they pair them with the best SSDs for gaming, including CPUs and GPUs.
+Gamers can already enjoy the best performance using higher-tiered DDR4 sticks, as long as they pair them with one of the best SSDs for gaming, including CPUs and GPUs.
 But they can even push the envelope further with DDR5 to maintain steady and smooth 4K and demanding gameplay.

-It’s important to note that DDR5 RAM sticks are almost always paired with faster motherboards and CPUs, which give them a boost.
 However, from the benchmarks and tests I’ve seen, things were balanced as much as possible, as testers used Intel CPUs that support DDR4 and DDR5.
 While there are performance gains, things fluctuated between games and benchmark platforms.

 For example, Techspot’s benchmarks for Cyberpunk 2077: Phantom Liberty saw an 8.6% difference in DDR5’s favor at 1080p and a meager 1.3% bump in performance at 1440p.